ihmeuw/vivarium_research/docs/source/models/risk_exposures/fpg/index.rst

 level is naturally occurring or occurs via use of medication; we assume full reversibility of risk and do not account for duration of exposure to elevated FPG.

+Due to challenges with the GBD ensemble distribution providing negative and unrealistically high values, we imposed a maximum of 30 and minimum of 1 mmol/L. As we need to update to GBD 2021 we are using this as a solution until updating.

 Data Description Tables
 +++++++++++++++++++++++